profork/ROCKNIX-apps/README.md

-# 🐧 ROCKNIX third-party App and tools
+# 🐧 ROCKNIX third-party Apps and tools

 Quick-install scripts for popular desktop apps and services on Rocknix.
 Some launchers use Alpine chroot environments and are gamepad-friendly where applicable.